Fly the Branded Skies

 Agency: Eleven, San Francisco

-I’m genuinely shocked this didn’t pick up any Lions, especially after having won two silver pencils and a bronze at this year’s One Show.1 I thought it was very well done.
+I’m genuinely shocked this didn’t pick up any Lions, especially after having won two silver pencils and a bronze at this year’s One Show. ((The conventional wisdom among advertising creatives is that it is harder to win a One Show pencil than a Cannes Lion.
+It’s hard to know if this is really true or not, since generally the same campaigns end up winning both.))
+I thought it was very well done.
 If you watch the six-hour video, you’ll find impressive attention to detail all the way through.

 Air France, “The Upgrade Challenge”